connectedhealthcities/connectedhealthcities/hub/ppi/-datasaveslives-mixed-methods-analysis-of-a-social-media-campaign-to-promote-the-benefits-of-using-health-data-for-research-purposes.md

 ---

 This publication is in draft and currently under review.
-More information can be found using the link.
+More information can be found using this [link] (https://jmir.org/preprint/16348).